Beats Electronics: Subsidiary of Apple Inc. (2014–present)

 On May 8, 2014, the Financial Times reported that Apple was in negotiations with Beats to purchase the company for $3.2 billion—the largest purchase in Apple's history and well ahead of its $429 million purchase of NeXT in 1996.
 The impending deal was prematurely and indirectly revealed in a photo and YouTube video posted to Facebook by Tyrese Gibson on May 8, 2014; the video documented a celebration in which Gibson and Dr. Dre made boasting remarks about the acquisition, with Dre declaring himself the "first billionaire in hip hop", while Gibson declared that the "Forbes list" had changed.
 Both the photo and video were removed from Facebook the following morning, but both remain on Gibson's YouTube channel.
 Indeed, analysts estimated that the rumored deal would make Dr. Dre the first billionaire in the hip-hop music industry in terms of net worth, assuming that he held at least 15% ownership in the company prior to the deal.
 Dr. Dre was listed with a net worth of $550 million on Forbes' The World's Billionaires 2014 list.
 It was also estimated that the Carlyle Group would receive a profit of $1 billion from the sale of its minority stake in the company.

 On May 28, 2014, Apple officially announced its intention to acquire Beats Electronics for $3 billion—with $400 million to be paid in Apple stock and the remainder in cash.
 Some reports suggested that the reduction in value may have been a result of lower-than-expected subscriber numbers for the Beats Music service.
 Iovine felt that Beats had always "belonged" with Apple, as the company modeled itself after Apple's "unmatched ability to marry culture and technology".
 In regard to the deal, Apple CEO Tim Cook stated that "Music is such an important part of all of our lives and holds a special place within our hearts at Apple.
 That's why we have kept investing in music and are bringing together these extraordinary teams so we can continue to create the most innovative music products and services in the world."
 Beyond stocking Beats products at its retail outlets, Apple did not provide any further indications over how Beats would be integrated into its product line at the time, and whether Beats Music, which competed with Apple's own iTunes Radio service, would continue to operate after the acquisition.

 The acquisition closed on August 1, 2014.
 Dr. Dre and Iovine were hired as executive employees, and worked at Apple for years afterward.
 To eliminate redundancy, Apple planned to lay off 200 workers from Beats' workforce of around 700.
 Beats Music was discontinued effective with the launch of Apple Music on June 30, 2015.

+Apple hired British designer Samuel Ross for the newly created role of "Principal Design Consultant for Beats" in 2023.